Jan 07,2023

 It’s not harmful.

-But apart from maybe coloring your bath water if your bath bomb has added color, you will not get the fizz or the nice smells or basically any of the benefits you put the bomb into your bath to get.
+But apart from maybe coloring your bath water, if your bath bomb has added color, you will not get the fizz, the nice smells, or basically any of the benefits you put the bomb into your bath to get.

-Don’t forget, all those skin-soothing and hydrating oils in your bath bomb have an expiry date, too.
+Don’t forget that all those skin-soothing and hydrating oils in your bath bomb have an expiry date, too.

 Send Your Inquiry Today